Alekskojem/RubyRuby_Lesson22/README.md

-# Ruby, Ruby Lesson 22
+ Ruby-Ruby-Lesson-23
-Repository for Lesson 22
+Repository for Lesson 23